 Between Phase I and Phase II, removable and/or fixed “appliances” (retainers) are used to guide the eruption of any permanent teeth during this time.
 Observation visits every 3-6 months help us monitor your child’s progress.

 Retainer insurance is available!
 A lost retainer is a huge source of concern (and frustration) for our parents.
-With retainer insurance, $250 buys you one whole year of the peace of mind that a lost retainer will only cost $35 to replace!
-Contrast that with the out of pocket $200 to replace a retainer EACH time your child loses it, without retainer insurance.
-This could easily save you hundreds of dollars (and a lot of resentment and digging through garbage cans.)
+With retainer insurance, $350 buys you one whole year of the peace of mind that a lost retainer will only cost $50 to replace!
+Contrast that with the out of pocket $250 to replace a retainer EACH time your child loses it, without retainer insurance.
+This could easily save you hundreds of dollars (and a lot of resentment and digging through garbage cans).

 Phase II is often called “definitive” treatment.
 With only a few remaining baby teeth, this phase usually begins between ages 10 and 12, but people of all ages are finally giving their teeth the attention they deserve.
 These braces are used to develop a proper bite and achieve your best smile.

-Metal braces are made of high-quality stainless steel and sometime use custom-colored elastics (rubber bands) for a playful smile.
+Metal braces are made of high-quality stainless steel brackets and archwires, and sometimes use custom-colored elastics (rubber bands) for a playful smile.

-Ceramic braces have brackets made of clear material, yet still have a visible wire.
+Ceramic clear braces have brackets made of clear material, yet still have a visible wire.
+They are less noticeable than metal braces, but are still the same treatment.

-Invisalign aligners are removable, invisible trays that you only take out for meals and dental hygiene.
+Invisalign clear plastic aligners are removable, invisible trays, similar to a retainer, which you only take out for meals and teeth brushing.